rabukhader/rabukhader/README.md

 * 🌍  I'm based in Ramallah, Palestine
 * ✉️  You can contact me at [rasheedabukhader123@gmail.com](mailto:rasheedabukhader123@gmail.com)
-* 🧠  I'm learning JavaScript ReactJs & React Native
+* 🧠  I'm learning Mobile Application Development & Flutter
 * 🤝  I'm open to collaborating on Learn more

 ### Skills